I Drink Your Blood: Release

 I Drink Your Blood was marketed and released as a double feature with Del Tenney's 1964 film Zombies, which had been retitled I Eat Your Skin by Gross after he had acquired it.
 The double feature was marketed a year after the trial and conviction of Charles Manson and his accomplices, Manson having been an inspiration for the character of Horace Bones, with producer Gross wanting to cash in on the public's recent fascination with the case.
 As a part of his deal with Gross, Durston did not receive a percentage of the film's profits, but was paid double his established directing salary.
 Although the film was marketed under the now-infamous title I Drink Your Blood, Durston had originally intended to release the film under the title Phobia or Hydro-Phobia.
 However, during the film's marketing, Gross changed the film's name to its current title; Gross had not consulted or informed Durston of the change before releasing the film under the title, which bears no real connection to the actual film.
-It premiered in Los Angeles on May 7, 1971.
+It premiered in North Carolina on January 20, 1971, and in Los Angeles on May 7, 1971.
 Durston had originally intended for the film to play only in drive-ins.
 Gross, however, without informing Durston, had the film screened at the first class Warner Brothers Theatre in Broadway.